 Although migraine pain is typically felt at the top or side of one’s head, the trouble can sometimes start closer to the temporomandibular joint.
 The bone, muscles, and tendons of the jaw are interconnected with the upper head.
 Jaw pain caused by grinding teeth can travel to other places in the skull, causing headaches or even severe migraines.
 In many cases, receiving treatment from a dental professional for TMJ disorder can help reduce the frequency of painful migraines.

 How long a patient should wear their oral appliance to treat TMJ disorder will vary from individual to individual.
 While some patients may need to wear it all the time, others can relieve their TMD symptoms by only wearing their oral appliance at night.
 Your specific TMJ therapy will depend on your jaw alignment and the severity of your disorder.
-When you come to Cornerstone Dental, one of our experienced dentists will carefully evaluate your jaw and create a personalized treatment plan just for you.
+When you come to Cornerstone Dental of Rexburg, one of our experienced dentists will carefully evaluate your jaw and create a personalized treatment plan just for you.

 I Need a Checkup & Cleaning I am Concerned About Bleeding Gums I Have a Cavity or Broken Tooth I am Missing One or More Teeth I am Interested in Improving My Smile I am Scared of the Dentist I am in Pain or Had an Accident I am Looking for a Dentist for My Child I Need My Wisdom Teeth Removed View Our Services